Boston City Hall

 Boston City Hall was designed by Kallmann, McKinnell, and Knowles as part of a nation-wide competition.
 It is internationally recognized as a masterwork of 1960s modernism and civic design.
 Boston City Hall has been the seat of municipal government in the City of Boston since the building opened to the public in February 1969.

-BCA worked to complete a Conservation Management Plan (CMP), completed in 2021.
-The plan was funded as part of the Getty Foundation’s Keeping it Modern grant.
+BCA completed Boston City Hall’s Conservation Management Plan (CMP), a five-year effort that addresses the preservation and maintenance of this iconic landmark.
+The CMP was funded as part of the Getty Foundation’s Keeping it Modern grant.
 The international grant initiative focuses on important buildings of the twentieth century.
-The conservation management plan provided a historic overview, assessment of significance, identified issues and opportunities, developed conservation policies for managing the building into the future.
+The CMP provides a historic overview, assessment of significance, identifies issues and opportunities, and developed conservation policies for managing the building into the future.